MrPekar98/Lud-Lang/README.md

 ## Compiler
 The compiler makes use of an LL(*) parser.
 Therefore, a whole line is scanned and passed to the parser.

+## Compiler rules
+- Indentation size must be given as input.